 Entry to the event

-The hydration station
+Access to the hydration station

 Timing

-An official T-shirt
+An official t-shirt

 A next-gen platform helping sports enthusiasts of all levels discover territories and heritage through races tailored to them.